rflandau/Orv/implementations/slims/PACKETS.md

     - General Codes (0XX):

+        000: UNSPECIFIED: implementation-specific error, the equivalent of a 500 Internal Server Error.
+Should be used as sparingly as possible.

-        000: UNKNOWN_TYPE: sent when an unknown message type number is declared.
+        001: UNKNOWN_TYPE: sent when an unknown message type number is declared.

-        001: BODY_NOT_ACCEPTED: payload was included in a packet that does not have one.
+        002: BODY_NOT_ACCEPTED: payload was included in a packet that does not have one.

-        002: BODY_REQUIRED: payload was not included with a message type that requires one.
+        003: BODY_REQUIRED: payload was not included with a message type that requires one.

-        003: SHORTHAND_NOT_ACCEPTED: message indicated shorthand, but shorthand is not supported for the given message type.
+        004: SHORTHAND_NOT_ACCEPTED: message indicated shorthand, but shorthand is not supported for the given message type.

-        004: VERSION_NOT_SUPPORTED: given version is not supported by the receiver vk.
+        005: VERSION_NOT_SUPPORTED: given version is not supported by the receiver vk.

-        005: MALFORMED_BODY: failed to unpack the body of the message.
+        006: MALFORMED_BODY: failed to unpack the body of the message.

-        006: MALFORMED_ADDRESS: given address does not fit the expected address syntax.
+        007: MALFORMED_ADDRESS: address does not fit the expected address syntax.
             - This error is subject to implementation choices and may not be sent (if addresses are not validated).
+            - This error is may be used for a number of different addresses, as necessitated by the message type.

     - JOIN Codes (4XX):